Visiting the Pantheon: how to buy tickets and avoid hassles

 Bus – Rome’s bus system offers so much flexibility that numerous bus lines access the area around the Pantheon.
 The best lines include 30, 70, 81, 87, and 628.

-On our most recent trip to Rome, we booked two tours ahead of time, the Vatican and the Colosseum.
+On our most recent trip to Rome, we booked two tours in advance: the Vatican and the Colosseum.
 It helped us avoid the lines and hassles of translated Italian ticketing websites.

 This post was researched and written by John of the Empty Nest Explorers.
 You can learn more about the Empty Nest Explorers here.